mikeyk730/merlin-go/README.md

 # Merlin-Go

-Fork of BirdNET-Go to work with Merlin-style models.
+Fork of BirdNET-Go that modifies code to work with Merlin-style TensorFlow models, and adds a UI that resembles Merlin Sound ID

+## Mobile
 <img src="doc/soundid-mobile.jpg" width="300" />

+## Desktop
 <img src="doc/soundid-desktop.png" />

 Changes from upstream repo: